-Rawdon Christie hosts TV ONE's Breakfast show with Toni Street.
+Rawdon Christie hosts TV ONE's Breakfast show.

 Rawdon's origins are betrayed by his accent - he's from Oxford in the UK, and originally came to New Zealand after doing a music degree at Edinburgh University in the early 1990s.
 He taught performing arts and coached sport at King's prep in Auckland.